sql-machine-learning/playground/playground_server_design.md

 ## Supported API

-Request url path is composed by the api name prefixed by `/api/`, like:
+Request url path is composed by the prefix `/api/` and the api name, like:

 ```url
     https://playground.sqlflow.tech/api/heart_beat